About the program

 • East Hospital — Fellows work in MICU and progressive ICU in a community hospital setting.

-Fellows spend a total of 2.5 blocks at Mount Carmel Hospice.
-Fellows participate in the care of hospice patients in conjunction with an interdisciplinary team in patients’ homes, in the skilled nursing facility and/or in the inpatient hospice unit.
+Fellows spend a total of two blocks with Mount Carmel Hospice.
+Fellows participate in the care of hospice patients in conjunction with an interdisciplinary team in patients’ homes, a skilled nursing facility and an inpatient hospice unit.

 Elective